Animal Husbandry

 Bison are naturally-adapted to the environmental conditions of North America, so we handle the animals less often than do those of domesticated species like cattle and sheep.

-Growth hormones are never used in Durham Ranch bison, and antibiotics are used only to treat sick animals.
+Growth hormones are never used in Durham Ranch bison.
 Humane handling practices used here are adapted to the behavioral patterns of the bison.

 Our process begins with maintaining pasture and corral conditions at Durham Ranch.
 We have learned that ample food and water, and a right balance of male and female animals, will keep the herd at “home.”